mortimer-lab/mortimer-lab.github.io/_pages/handbook.md

 ## Lab space

-The lab is located in the Poultry Diagnostic and Research Center Building (953 College Station Rd) in Room 121, which can be accessed from the main lobby.
+The main lab space is located in the Poultry Diagnostic and Research Center Building (953 College Station Rd) in Room 121, which can be accessed from the main lobby.
+My office is within Room 121.
+It is on the left right before you go up the stairs to the breakroom/kitchen.
+There is a pink sign with 121 on it in the lobby, and our doors have a "Mortimer Lab" sign.
+The wet lab space is also in PDRC in Room 150.

 ## Computers